 - Hormonal dysregulation

-While magnesium is not a cure for depression or anxiety, correcting a magnesium deficiency tends to be beneficial for these contributors because magnesium participates in so many biochemical reactions in the body.
+While magnesium is not a cure for depression or anxiety, correcting a magnesium deficiency tends to be beneficial for mental health.
+This is because magnesium participates in so many biochemical reactions in the body.
 Here is how magnesium may support mental health and mood:

 Promoting Healthy Sleep and Circadian Rhythm

-Poor sleep and abnormal circadian rhythm are intertwined with depression.
-People with depression tend to either not be able to sleep, sleep too much, or can’t get restful sleep.
+Poor sleep and abnormal circadian rhythm are intertwined with mental health issues.
+People with mental health issues tend to either not be able to sleep, sleep too much, or can’t get restful sleep.
 Many studies have reported that insomnia increases depression risk.
 Depressed people also tend to have abnormal sleep cycles, such as changes in rapid eye movement sleep.